A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Optimal planning of redundant robots with dynamic programming

-Through \emph{joint space decomposition} (JSD), the redundancy parameters are selected from the joint positions.
+In order to parametrize the redundancy, we may adopt a joint selection (or JSD) or a joint combination scheme \cite{FerrentinoARK}, i.e.\ the redundancy parameters are selected as a subset of the joint positions or they are a more generic function of them.
 Under this hypothesis, each of the joint positions in $S_{\bf q}(i)$ in \eqref{joint_velocity_sample} can be computed from non-redundant inverse kinematics (IK) as